No items found.

 Other speakers included Dr Jenny Phillimore, Dr Neli Demireva, Dr Ben Gidley and Sophie Ngo-Diep.

-hashtag was used 90 times during the day, reaching more than 95,000 Twitter users and almost 450,000 timeline deliveries.
+The #RDintegration hashtag was used90 times during the day, reaching more than 95,000 Twitter users and almost 450,000 timeline deliveries.